 Wakatipu SAR requires a variety of volunteers to remain fully operational.

-If you are interested in any of the volunteer roles please request an application form from email@example.com
+If you are interested in any of the volunteer roles please complete an application form here.

 Once we receive your application, you should receive an email from us acknowledging your application has entered our process.

 WHAT IS EXPECTED OF A VOLUNTEER

 - Minimum age – 18 years or older on attending trial period.

 - Plan to be in Wakatipu area for a minimum of 5 years.

 - Possess a resident or permanent resident visa or be a NZ or Australian citizen.

 All Field Team applicants must possess the following:

 - Have been in Wakatipu area for a minimum of 1 year.